HVAC License California: How to Become an HVAC Contractor in California

 The demand for climate control systems continues to climb.
 Residential, commercial, and industrial systems are also all becoming more complex, so now more than ever we need skilled HVAC professionals.

-According to the U.S. Bureau of Labor Statistics, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 4 percent from 2019 to 2029.
-California employs 29,650 HVAC professionals, ranking second highest of any state in the U.S.
+According to the U.S. Bureau of Labor Statistics, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 5% from 2020 to 2030.
+California employs 32,640 HVAC professionals, ranking highest of every state in the U.S.

 Licensing requirements for HVAC professionals vary from state to state and in some cases from locality to locality, but the need for proper training is universal.